yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	20-hiago : script that removes all letters c and C from input.
 	21-reverse : script that reverses its input 22-users_and_homes : script that displays all users and their home directories, sorted by users.

+Advanced Tasks :
+	100-empty_casks : script that finds all empty files and directories in the current directory and all sub-directories